-Why Do I Need the Underinsured Motorist (UIM) Insurance Company’s Permission to Settle With the Other Driver Who Caused the Accident?
+Do I Need the Underinsured Motorist (UIM) Insurance Company’s Permission to Settle With the Driver Who Caused the Accident?

-In every underinsured motorist policy, there is a clause that requires you to ask the underinsured motorist insurance carrier’s permission before you settle with any third-party that may be liable, including the at-fault driver.
+Yes.
+In every underinsured motorist policy, there is a clause that requires you to ask the underinsured motorist insurance carrier’s permission before you settle with any third party that may be liable, including the at-fault driver.
 Failure to do so can delay or even void your ability to recover underinsured motorist benefits.

 The reason for this is that the underinsured motorist insurance provider has a right to go after the party who caused the accident to get any money they pay you back.
 If you settle with that person and release them from liability, you will have waived your underinsured motorist insurance provider’s right to go after that person.

 How Do I Get My UIM Insurance Carrier’s Permission To Settle?